Archive for January, 2006

 I found a note in the mail the other day announcing the demise of yet another outstanding recording studio.
 This time the decedent was O’Henry Studios (this link might not be good for long, so click it now), in North Hollywood, California.
 It was one of my favorites, and one of the best.

 When I started out in the recording business, back in the late 70’s, things were very different.
-There were no desktop PCs with digital audio software, there was no MIDI, no samplers, no digital reverbs - pretty much no digital anything.
-When people wanted to make a record, they had to go to a studio, and they actually had to play musical instruments.
-In order for the sound to make it onto the tape (yes, we used 2″ 24-track analog tape back then), the services of an engineer were required.
+There were no desktop PCs with digital audio software, there was no MIDI, no samplers, no digital reverbs – pretty much no digital anything.
+When people wanted to make a record, they had to come to a studio, and they actually had to play musical instruments.
+In order for the sound from the instruments to get onto the tape (yes, we used 2″ 24-track analog tape back then), the services of an engineer were required.
 That was my job.
 I worked at a studio called Power Station, on West 53rd Street in Manhattan, where I worked my way up through the ranks to become a staff engineer.

 Beyond Words

-Do you have a recording of Chopin’s Preludes?
+Have you a recording of Chopin’s Preludes?
 I listened to them today for the first time in quite a while.
-They are an odd collection, not preludes to anything really, despite the name, but each a unique meditation.
+They are a strange collection, not preludes to anything really, despite the name, but each a unique meditation.
 About them, Liszt said:

 “Chopin’s Preludes are compositions of an order entirely apart.
 They are not only, as the title might make one think, pieces destined to be played in the guise of introductions to other pieces; they are poetic preludes, analogous to those of a great contemporary poet, who cradles the soul in golden dreams, and elevates it to the regions of the ideal.”